BBuchholz/Gauntlet/README.md

 # Gauntlet

-Developers Note: "NineWorldsDeep" and "Gauntlet" are working development names, specifically tied to the organic growth of these projects.
-The current, though subject to change, working title on public release will be "messaround", reflecting the general tone of the ecosystem.
+This project is the mobile component of the Nine Worlds Deep ecosystem.

-This project is a part of the Nine Worlds Deep ecosystem, which is a collection of toy projects that grew together over time to become more useful together.
-It is currently in experimental development and I would direct any curious parties to the [GitHub Wiki](https://github.com/BBuchholz/Gauntlet/wiki)
+NineWorldsDeep is a node based ecosystem created with the intent of practicing and exploring interconnected disciplines.

-(which currently contains my personal working notes).
+It aims to achieve this through facilitating the storage and retrieval of "linkable", "taggable", "hashable" fragments of creative and investigative works in progress.

-I will change this README when that status changes, until then, assume that much is left out, and I make zero claims or assurances as to the validity or usefulness of anything here.
+Gauntlet allows the user to tag and link hashable media and related textual information from any compatible android device.
+It is intended to be used in conjunction with the [NineWorldsDeep](https://github.com/BBuchholz/NineWorldsDeep) desktop application.